umer-r/power-info/README.md

 # Usage
 **Run The script by right-clicking on windows machine and choosing "Run with powershell".
-To Get the status of Bitlocker you need to run the script with administrator privileges.**
+To get the status of Bitlocker you need to run the script with administrator privileges.**
 ## Output
 ```
 +-----------------------+